nestjs/docs.nestjs.com/content/deployment.md

 - Any required services, like a database, set up and ready to go.
 - At least an LTS version of Node.js installed on your deployment platform.

+> info **Hint** If you are looking for a cloud-based platform to deploy your NestJS application, check out [Mau](https://mau.nestjs.com/), our official platform for deploying NestJS applications on AWS.

 #### Building your application

 To build your NestJS application, you need to compile your TypeScript code into JavaScript.
 This process generates a `dist` directory containing the compiled files.
 You can build your application by running the following command: